rushilma/thesis/2-algorithms.typ

 == Stability of Low Degree Algorithms <section_algorithm_stability>

-With these notions of low degree functions/polynomials in hand, we can consider algorithms based on such functions.
+We now formalize our notion of "algorithm" from @section_intro_results.

 #definition[
   A _(randomized) algorithm_ is a measurable function $alg colon (g,omega) mapsto x in Sigma_N$, where $omega in Omega_N$ is an independent random variable.
 Such an $alg$ is _deterministic_ if it does not depend on $omega$.
 ] <def_algorithm>

+/*
-As discussed in the introduction to this section, we will usually focus on deterministic algorithms, discussing the minor modifications necessary for handling randomized algorithms as necessary.
+As discussed in the introduction to this section, we will usually focus on deterministic algorithms, discussing the minor modifications for handling randomized algorithms as necessary.
 In addition, many practical algorithms are $RR^N$-valued, which must be rounded to give outputs on $Sigma_N$.
 For simplicity, we assume for now that our algorithms are $Sigma_N$-valued, and discuss the extensions to handle this rounding in @section_rounding.
+*/

+With the notions of low coordinate degree functions or low degree polynomials in hand, we can consider algorithms based on such functions.

 #definition[
   A _polynomial algorithm_ is an algorithm $alg(g,omega)$ where each coordinate of $alg(g,omega)$ is given by a polynomial in the $N$ entries of $g$.
-If $alg$ is a polynomial algorithm, we say it has degree $D$ if each coordinate has degree at most $D$ (with at least one equality).
+If $alg$ is a polynomial algorithm, then it has degree $D$ if each coordinate has degree at most $D$ (with at least one equality).
 ]

-We can broaden the notion of polynomial algorithms (with their obvious notion of degree) to algorithms with a well-defined notion of coordinate degree.
+// We can broaden the notion of polynomial algorithms (with their obvious notion of degree) to algorithms with a well-defined notion of coordinate degree.

 #definition[
   Suppose an algorithm $alg(g,omega)$ is such that each coordinate of $alg(-,omega)$ is in $L2iid$.
-Then, the _coordinate degree_ of $alg$ is the maximum coordinate degree of each of its coordinate functions.
+Then, the _coordinate degree_ of $alg$ is the maximum coordinate degree of $alg(-,omega)$.
 ]

-Putting together @thrm_es_stability and @thrm_poly_stability, we can derive the following algorithmic $L^2$ stability bound.
+With @thrm_es_stability and @thrm_poly_stability, we can derive the following algorithmic $L^2$ stability bound.

 // Thrm.
 Stability of randomized algorithms (part 1 of Prop 1.9)